zinzy/zinzy.website-v2/_notes/amsterdam.md

 ---
+title: "Amsterdam"
+excerpt: "I live in Indische Buurt, the finest neighborhood in Amsterdam.
+I've been here since late 2015."
 ---

-# Amsterdam
-I live in Indische Buurt, the finest neighborhood in Amsterdam.
-I've been here since late 2015.

 ## Favorites

 ### Shops